xAstroDev/WinNow-1/README.md

 <p align="center">
 	<img src="fix.png" width="480" height="240" alt="Winlator-Frost Fix" />
 </p>

+# System requirement for Winlator@Frost
+- `Turnip` - For Adreno 6xx and 7xx only at the moment.
+Adreno 750 and 710 might not work
+- `VirGL` - Universal, all GPU might work with VirGL but you can only play DX9 games
+- `LLVMPIPE` - Use this if you want to run software apps (not game)

+# What is the difference between bench and without bench apk?
+- Bench is for the user that have 2 or more winlator.
+It's suitable for the user to compare the winlator.
+While, without bench is for the user that don't have/install any winlator yet.

+# Like my mod?
+- If you like then give us a star for this repository.
+Also give us feedback or suggestions in 'pull requests'.

+# Don't like my mod or think other winlator mod are better than my mod?
+- Yes.
+Exactly, my mod will become very worst at some device that are not fit with my mod.
+So you can try other winlator mod that are better than me.
+I made this winlator just for personal use only but I think it would be good if I share it to other people.
+But, what can I do if my winlator mod don't work properly in your device.

 # Credits and Third-party apps
 - Ubuntu RootFs ([Focal Fossa](https://releases.ubuntu.com/focal))